-We leave Ohrid after the breakfast, heading to the National park and mountain of Galitchitsa.
+We leave Ohrid after breakfast, heading to the National park and mountain of Galitchitsa.
 On the way, we stop to visit the unique prehistoric settlement on water from the Bronze Age, called Museum on water or Bay of bones.
-Than we drive up almost to the top of the mountain to admire the nature from few view points.
-Here we start exploring the first visible traces of the World War I. We take 2-3 hours hike to follow the tranches and improvised bunkers, drilled in the lime-stone, to remind us of once front line and battles that took place here.
-On the other site of the National park, we will have another stop to view Lake Prespa with hundreds of species of birds, pelicans and cormorants among them.
-Than we drive on to town of Bitola to explore the Ottoman market, Yeni Mosque, the Clock Tower and the wide alley.
+Then we drive up almost to the top of the mountain to admire nature from a few viewpoints.
+Here we start exploring the first visible traces of World War I. We take 2-3 hours hike to follow the tranches and improvised bunkers, drilled in the lime-stone, to remind us of the front line and battles that took place here.
+On the other side of the National park, we will have another stop to view Lake Prespa with hundreds of species of birds, pelicans, and cormorants among them.
+Then we drive to the town of Bitola to explore the Ottoman market, Yeni Mosque, the Clock Tower, and the wide alley.
 Dinner and overnight in Bitola.

-After the breakfast, first we give a visit to once military academy, a place where Mustafa Kemal Ataturk, the father of modern Turkey, finished his military school, today a museum and memorial room of Ataturk.
-Bitola has always been an administrative, cultural, commercial, and educational centre in the region.
-As many European countries had consulates in Bitola, this town is commonly known as the City of The Consuls for centuries.
-But during World War I, Bitola was one of the most strategic in the Macedonian front line and one of the most bombarded towns in the world.
-In this town we visit the French cemetery containing the graves of between 13,262 and 16,262 French soldiers (of which 6,262 in individual graves) who were killed in World War I. Then we visit the German cemetery, of 3,406 fallen German soldiers in WWI, of the same front line.
-In the afternoon we drive to the National Park Pelister to see the remaining tranches and to follow the WWI trail, well marked with many places for rest, sightseeing and informative educational panos.
-Tonight we enjoy a dinner in some of the central restaurants.
+After breakfast, we visit to once military academy, a place where Mustafa Kemal Ataturk, the father of modern Turkey, finished his military high school, today a museum and memorial room of Ataturk.
+Bitola has always been an administrative, cultural, commercial, and educational center in the region.
+As many European countries had consulates in Bitola, this town was commonly known as the City of The Consuls for centuries.
+But during World War I, Bitola was one of the most strategic places in the Macedonian front line and one of the most bombarded towns in the world.
+In this town, we visit the French cemetery containing the graves of between 13,262 and 16,262 French soldiers (of which 6,262 in individual graves) who were killed in World War I. Then we visit the German cemetery, of 3,406 fallen German soldiers in WWI.
+In the afternoon we drive to the National Park Pelister to see the remaining tranches and to follow the WWI trail, well marked with many places for rest, sightseeing, and informative educational panels.
+Tonight we enjoy dinner in some of the central restaurants.
 Overnight in Bitola.

 We leave Macedonia and cross the border with Greece, heading to Thessaloniki.
 Just after the border, we make a stop in Polykastro to visit WWI cemetery with a little over 1,000 graves of British soldiers who died from 1915 to 1918.
 After the check-in to our hotel, today we explore the port of Thessaloniki which is over 2,000 years old, and the White Tower, which has become a symbol of the city.
-In the afternoon we visit the Lembet Road cemetery, the resting place of over 1,600 commonwealth servicemen as well as burials of French, Serbian, Italian and Bulgarian troops.
-Free afternoon to explore the city on own and farewell dinner in a Greek restaurant with traditional Greek music.
+In the afternoon we visit the Lembet Road cemetery, the resting place of over 1,600 commonwealth servicemen as well as burials of French, Serbian, Italian, and Bulgarian troops.
+Free afternoon to explore the city on your own and farewell dinner in a Greek restaurant with traditional Greek music.

 Breakfast and transfer to the airport of Thessaloniki.